MackinationsAi/sd-webui-udav2/README.md

 ```
 git clone https://github.com/MackinationsAi/sd-webui-udav2.git
 ```

-**(I've registered the extension, hopefully in the next couple of days it will be added to the index.json & you'll be able to install the extension directly from the a1111 extension tab)*

 ## **Important*
 It usually takes between 45-90 secs the first time you launch the webui after installing the extension (as it is downloading the models, once everything is installed you will see in cmd that everything has been installed & will progress w/ the launch).